 See the library reading list for this module (Canterbury)

-- Be familiar with different aspects of the Middle Eastern conflict and the region as a security complex
+1: be familiar with different aspects of the Middle Eastern conflict and the region as a whole.

 Back to top

 Credit level 6.
 Higher level module usually taken in Stage 3 of an undergraduate degree.

 - ECTS credits are recognised throughout the EU and allow you to transfer credit easily from one university to another.

 - The named convenor is the convenor for the current academic session.